Research Topic: Lung Cancer

 Lung cancer kills more men and women than any other form of cancer.
-This year it is estimated that more than 155,000 Americans will die of lung cancer, accounting for approximately 26 percent of all cancer deaths.
+This year it is estimated that close to 155,000 Americans will die of lung cancer, accounting for approximately 26 percent of all cancer deaths.
 Lung cancer is the second most commonly diagnosed cancer in both men and women.

 One reason why lung cancer is so deadly is that it is hard to find in its early stages.
 There usually are no symptoms early on.
 By the time you start to notice symptoms, the cancer often has spread to other parts of the body.